tianyhe/genie-worksheets/docs/getting_started.md

         knowledge_parser=suql_parser,  # previously defined knowledge parser
     ).load_from_gsheet(gsheet_id="ADD YOUR SPREADSHEET ID HERE",)
     ```

+    The Genie Agent uses two prompts:

+    - Semantic Parsing Prompt: This is used to generate worksheet representation of the user's query.
+The prompt directory should contain the `semantic_parser.prompt` file.
+    - Response Generator Prompt: This is used to generate the response of the agent based on the worksheet representation and generated agent acts.
+The prompt directory should contain the `response_generator.prompt` file.

+    Checkout how to create prompts in the [prompt section](./prompt.md).

 5. Finally use the `converation_loop` funcion to run the agent